 There are various types of gutter guards available and all have their advantages and drawbacks.
 Brush gutter guards are one of the most popular types although they’re not the most suitable for every situation.

 A brush gutter guard looks like a larger version of a bottle brush and has heavy-duty bristles.
-This type of guard is laid inside the gutter, stops the largest debris entering and has several advantages:
+This type of guard is laid inside the gutter, stops the largest debris from entering, and has several advantages:

 · It’s easy to install and you can do it yourself although you may prefer professional help if you’re not happy working at heights.

 · The guards can be removed for cleaning, which is still advisable although less frequent than when guards aren’t fitted.